-- For a selection of allowance for trade promotions balance recorded as of August 27, 2022, we: - Confirmed contract terms directly with the customer. - Agreed contract terms from the accounting records to the promotion agreement with the customer and verified the promotion period was prior to August 28, 2022. - Evaluated the appropriateness of the year-end trade accrual estimate using historical data on performance of similar trade promotional activities, market data, and subsequent customer activity. - We evaluated management's ability to estimate promotional claims incurred, but not yet received for potential management bias by comparing historical promotional claims received to management's estimates of the claims to be received. - For a selection of customer promotional claims resolved after August 27, 2022, we compared that amount to the August 27, 2022 allowance for promotions balance and traced the resolved deduction to a properly recorded sale.
+- We tested the effectiveness of internal controls over the allowance for trade promotions. - For a selection of allowance for trade promotions balance recorded as of August 26, 2023, we: - Confirmed contract terms directly with the customer. - Agreed contract terms from the accounting records to the promotion agreement with the customer and verified the promotion period was prior to August 27, 2023. - Evaluated the appropriateness of the year-end trade accrual estimate using historical data on performance of similar trade promotional activities, market data, and subsequent customer activity. - We evaluated management's ability to estimate promotional claims incurred, but not yet received for potential management bias by comparing historical promotional claims received to management's estimates of the claims to be received. - For a selection of customer promotional claims resolved as of August 26, 2023, we compared that amount to the August 26, 2023 allowance for promotions balance and traced the resolved deduction to an approved trade promotion. - For a selection of customer promotional claims resolved after August 26, 2023, we compared that amount to the August 26, 2023 allowance for promotions balance and traced the resolved deduction to an approved trade promotion.